 - According to the Family Educational Rights and Privacy Act (FERPA), students with disabilities have the right to privacy with regard to their disabilities.
 Faculty and staff should refrain from discussing their students' disabilities or accommodations around others.

 - All records maintained by DSPS personnel pertaining to students with disabilities shall be protected from unauthorized disclosure.

-- A student may file a formal complaint or grievance regarding discrimination on the basis of disability by contacting FRC’s Chief Student Services Officer or the campus ADA/504 Coordinator.
+- A student may file a formal complaint or grievance regarding discrimination on the basis of disability by contacting FRC’s VP of Student Services or the campus ADA/504 Coordinator.
 The student may also contact the California Office of Civil Rights in San Francisco.

 DSPS Student Responsibilities

 - To qualify for the program, a student must provide DSPS with the information, documentation, and/or forms (medical, educational, etc.) deemed necessary to verify a disability.

 - Participation in DSPS is entirely voluntary and, as such, it is the student’s responsibility to identify as an individual with a disability, to request accommodations and/or support services, and to seek information, counsel, or assistance as desired.
 A student with a disability must initiate the request for academic accommodations and/or support services by making an appointment with the DSPS Director each semester, as accommodations and services are individualized for each course in which a student is enrolled.

 - A student with a disability must meet the academic standards established by Feather River College.